Supply Chains for Resilience and Sustainability in Uncertain Times

 Top takeaways from the Panel Discussion: Collaboration, Innovation, and Sustainability

 The event concluded with a dynamic panel discussion.
-Stephen Phipson and Mat Thewlis were joined by Chris Whitley of Osborne Clarke, Professor Palie Smart of University of Bristol Business School and Professor Jennifer Johns also from the Business School, acting as Chair.
+Stephen Phipson and Mat Thewlis were joined by Chris Wrigley of Osborne Clarke, Professor Palie Smart of University of Bristol Business School and Professor Jennifer Johns also from the Business School, acting as Chair.
 The discussion delved deeper into the day’s topics.
 Key insights included:

 1. Collaboration and Sustainability in Manufacturing